patelrajnath/transformer-nmt/README.md

 # Introduction

 This project is created mainly to understand the transformer model of Neural Machine Translation.
-The mst of the code has been taken from- http://nlp.seas.harvard.edu/2018/04/03/attention.html
+The most modules of the code has been taken from- http://nlp.seas.harvard.edu/2018/04/03/attention.html